hbux/TimCoRetailManager/README.md

     * Admins can execute CRUD functions on each user's roles
 * Transferred from .NET Framework to .NET Core, involving:
     * Moving the UI, and UI Library to .NET Core
-    * Moving the API and API Library to .NET Core
+    * Unloading the .NET Framework API, creating a new .NET Core API and transferring code to the new API

 ### Phase 2